colabfit/colabfit-tools/docs/html/_sources/basic_example.rst.txt

-Load the configurations onto the Dataset by either manually constructing the Configurations and assigning them to the :attr:`configurations` attribute, or using :meth:`~colabfit.tools.dataset.load_data`, which calls a pre-made :class:`~colabfit.tools.converters.BaseConverter` and returns a list of :class:`~colabfit.tools.configuration.Configuration` objects.
+Load the configurations onto the Dataset by either manually constructing the Configurations and assigning them to the :attr:`configurations` attribute, or using :meth:`~colabfit.tools.database.load_data`, which calls a pre-made :class:`~colabfit.tools.converters.BaseConverter` and returns a list of :class:`~colabfit.tools.configuration.Configuration` objects.